alitapan/COMP-551/README.md

 ## Contents

-- Assignment 1: Implemention and comparison of two classification techniques on 4 different datasets — Logistic Regression and Naive Bayes from scratch, without the use of pre-existing implementations of the algorithms or functions as found in SciKit learn, etc.
+- Assignment 1: Implemention and comparison of two classification techniques (Logistic Regression and Naive Bayes) on 4 different datasets — These models were built from scratch, without the use of pre-existing implementations or functions as found in SciKit learn or any other library.
+- Assignment 2: Development of models to classify textual data found in 2 datasets, where the inputs were text documents, and output were categorical variables (class labels).
+These models were built using Logistic Regression, Decision Trees, Support Vector Machines, Ada Boost and Random Forest algorithms.